Brockton Page 1

 (the street where Sacco and Vanzetti once lived)

 Since there were 4 tv sets in town, neighbors and relatives stopped in almost daily to take a look at the new video entertainment appliance called television.
 Back in the late 40’s, you could only watch television between 2:30 and 9:30PM at which time all 2 Boston stations signed off the air.
 Monday night was the preferred evening because Uncle Miltie, the King of Comedy, was on for an hour.
 I was too young to remember vaudeville, so I thought all his crazy physical humor and gags were brand new.
 We still own that 60-year-old set and it still works.
-Our sons apparently favor our 75 inch LED TV in the family room because they’ve never asked to catch a Patriot’s Game on the 15 incher in the basement.
+Our sons apparently favor our 75 inch HDTV in the family room because they’ve never asked to catch a Patriot’s Game on the 15 incher in the basement.

 The Raymond’s 1949 Emerson TV (15” screen)